ministryofjustice/security-guidance/README.md

 [rbenv]: https://github.com/rbenv/rbenv#readme
 [bundler]: http://bundler.io/

+To specify where Ruby gems are installed for use by bundler, use a command similar to:
+`bundle config set --local path '<location>'`

 Once you have Ruby and Bundler set up, you can install this project's dependencies by running the following in the `docs` directory: